 Andrea has completed a Master of Sport and Exercise Psychology and a Doctorate in Philosophy (PhD) specialising in Sport Psychology (Optimism Training & Golf Performance).
 She is a member of the British and Australian Psychological Societies (BPS, APS).
 She is also a registered Sport and Exercise Psychologist with the Psychological Board of Australia for her work within Australia, and a Health & Care Professions Council (HCPC) registered Psychologist and a Chartered Psychologist with the BPS for her work within United Kingdom.

 Andrea’s motivation to work as a sport psychologist with high achievers, predominantly elite athletes, has much to do with her passion in seeing them take their sporting performance to the highest level.
 As well as practicing skills specific to improving performance, areas that sometimes need addressing include depression, anxiety, eating disorders, injury rehabilitation, homesickness, and perfectionism.
 Andrea’s skillset is well equipped to assist all areas of personal improvement.
-Balanced mental health is a foundation we can all work towards.
+Optimal mental health is an aspiration we can all work towards.

 Organisations Andrea has worked with